zakmasood/HexRedone/README.md

 </div>

 <!-- ABOUT THE PROJECT -->
-### About The Project
+### About The Hexagonal Game

-Hexagonal is an addition to the world of sandbox-based building and automation games.
-While it shares some similarities with games like Factorio or Shapez.io, Hexagonal distinguishes itself through its distinctive use of hexagonal tilemaps, hence the name.
-Unlike the more common square or rectangular grid, Hexagonal offers a refreshing and innovative hexagonal grid, providing a unique experience in the gaming industry.
-This choice of hexagons presents intriguing challenges and benefits, making it an exciting and visually appealing shape to work with.<br>
+Hexagonal is a journey into the world of automation, building, and the pursuit of civilization.
+Dive into a universe where your creativity knows no bounds, and every decision shapes the landscape around you.
+Hexagonal stands out with its innovative use of hexagonal tilemaps.
+This unique grid system not only challenges your strategic thinking but also enhances the visual appeal, offering a fresh and captivating gaming experience.

 <div align="center">In the words of CGP Grey, 'Hexagons, are the bestagons.'</div><br>

-Hexagonal not only offers a novel approach to gameplay but also caters to those who simply enjoy observing the seamless functioning of their creations in a meticulously designed world.
+We've poured countless hours into learning, and improving different aspect of Hexagonal, ensuring it provides a seamless and rewarding experience for builders and automation enthusiasts alike.
+However, like any indie game, there is a lot of room for improvement.
+Now, we're excited to open source this project under Creative Commons Attribution-NonCommercial-ShareAlike (CC BY-NC-SA) License, inviting the community to learn from our work and contribute to its evolution.

 ### Built With